software-devleloper/Data-Structures-Algorithms/BackTracking/readme.md

-How does Backtracking work ?
+How does Backtracking work ?/n
 When you need to check all the solutions or iterate thorough each possible solution, we use backtracking.
+It is optimized Bruteforce & often is exponential in time complexity.

-When do you use Backtracking ?
+When do you use Backtracking ? /n
 Common problems where we use this - Solving puzzles like Sudoku, Maze, Combinatorial problems - permutations, combinations, Job Scheduling.

-Basic Code structure :
+Basic Code structure : /n
 Choose a step, explore further steps, backtrack on this step.

 function backtrack(candidate_solution):